A B cell arises from haemopoietic stem cells (blood forming stem cells) and matures in the bone marrow.

 2) Regulation of immune responses - there is evidence that immune responses may be regulated by anti-Idiotype antibodies directed against our own Idiotypes.

-In some cases anti-idiotypic antibodies actually stimulate B cells to make antibody and thus they can be used as a vaccine.
+3)Vaccines - In some cases anti-idiotypic antibodies actually stimulate B cells to make antibody and thus they can be used as a vaccine.
 This approach is being tried to immunize against highly dangerous pathogens that cannot be safely used as a vaccine.

 4) Treatment of B cell tumors - Anti-idiotypic antibodies directed against anti-idiotypes on malignant B cells can be used to kill the cells.
 Killing occurs because of complement fixation or because toxic molecules are attached to the antibodies.